CrumrineCoder/Bard-Release/README.md

 * Highlight tags that are being searched for
 * Scroll speed, if it would take too long just go faster.
 * Blacklist songs for yourself
-* Fix overlay for when the user is posting a new song, it shouldn't fire and shouldn't allow clicking behind it.
+* Fix overlay for when the user is posting a new song, it shouldn't fire and shouldn't allow clicking behind it. **DONE!!**
 * Don't log out users
 * Formatting issue of songs.
 * Don't kill server on updating